Frequently Asked Questions

 What payment options do you offer?

 Payments can be made online, via mobile, mail or check.
-We accept all major credit cards, Android/Apple Pay, check, e-check, money order and cash.
+We accept all major credit cards, Android/Apple Pay, e-check.
+Check and money order payments can be dropped of in our secure mailbox onsite or mailed to: Bird In Hand Self Storage, PO Box 410, Bird In Hand, PA 17540.

 Is your facility secure?